-To the south-east of the Temple Chrysopolitissa, in the center of Paphos is a small church of Panagia Teoskepasti.
-The structure of the church on the one hand looks like a fortress on a rock, and on the other - as a modern temple of the blue.
-Name of the church means "hidden god."
-According to legend, the cloud, sent by God taker has hidden church during a raid of the Arabs in the VII century.
-The modern church was built in 1923, the building, which is styled with early cross-domed churches.
-The iconostasis of the stone church dates 1192 year.
-Services are held in the temple every day, but still quite often.
-Reliable services are available at the entrance to the temple, right under the glass.
+To the southeast of the Temple of Chrysopolitissa, in the center of Paphos, is a small church of Panayya Theoskepasti.
+The structure of the church on one side looks like a fortress on a rock, and on the other - as a modern temple on a flat spot.
+The name of the church means "hidden by God".
+According to legend, the cloud sent by God covered the church during the raid of the Arabs in the 7th century.
+The modern church was built in 1923, the building was successfully stylized under the early cross-domed temples.
+The iconostasis of this stone church dates back to 1192 year.
+Services in the temple are not every day, but still quite often.
+The schedule of services can be viewed at the entrance to the temple, on the right under the glass.

 The village name is derived from the phrase Yeroskipou "Ieros KIPROS" which in Greek means "sacred garden".
 The village is really like a blooming garden.
 One of its attractions is the Museum of Folk Art, where an impressive collection of works of applied art and folk crafts.
 Experience reinforces the old house in which the museum is located.
 This house is known as the "House Hadzhismita."

 Hadzhismita house - a traditional building of the XIX century, are of great historical and architectural significance.
 It is built of stone, has an outdoor terrace and two large courtyards.
 From the village center to the house can be reached on foot in just a few minutes.
 Built between two yards, in those days he belonged to the Deputy Consul Britain.
 Hadzhismita House - one of the first architectural structures, which was awarded the title of the ancient monument.
 The Cyprus Department of Antiquities acquired the first half of the house at the end of 1947 year and the other was bought in 1974 year.